E-Commerce Competitor Analysis: Understanding What Works

 What products do they carry?
 How do they organize categories?
 What's their best-selling product?
 Their price point?
 Their quality perception?

 Across e-commerce stores, it is common for 15-40% of the catalog to drive 80% of revenue.
 Most don't know which.
-Most don't realize 50%+ of catalog is deadweight.
+Most don't realise 50%+ of catalog is deadweight.

 Do this: Visit competitor site.
 Spend 15 minutes browsing.
 What jumps out as hero products?
 What's featured on homepage?
 What's their positioning angle?
 (Premium?
 Value?
 Sustainable?
 Fashion-forward?)